SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_legacy/Creating_and_configuring_dashboards/Dashboard_components.md

 - *Sort*: Determines whether sorting happens in ascending or descending order.

 - *Limit amount of values*: Allows you to limit the number of rows that are taken into account for the graph.
 This can for instance be used in combination with sorting in order to only show the “top x” or “bottom x” of a particular table column.
-(Available from DataMiner 9.5.13 onwards.)

 - *Range*: If you do not want the range to be automatically selected, select *Manual* in the drop-down list, and then enter the minimum and maximum of the bar graph range.